mbodmer/libtnetstring/README.md

 To generate html API documentation use doxygen and the supplied Doxyfile:

     doxygen

 ## License

 This software is licensed under the Boost License, see LICENSE_1_0.txt

 ## Feedback

-I hope this library is useful for you and I am happy to receive any feedback.
+I hope this library is useful for you and I am happy to receive any feedback and pull requests.

 You can reach me on Github.